 Of course, sometimes only bad things happen to a neighborhood, and both urban and suburban areas are susceptible to this.

-For example (and this may sound like a stupid joke, but it isn’t), a lot of Northern metropolitan areas are losing people because the residents just decided they don’t want to be cold ever again, among other things.
+For example (and this may sound like a stupid joke, but it isn’t), a lot of Northern metropolitan areas are losing people because the residents just decided they don’t want to be cold ever again

 In cases like these, the suburbs suffer as much as the city in terms of population loss.
 When it seems like nobody wants to live in an area, local governments neglect it because they don’t see the point in maintaining it if no one’s going to stick around.